English Language and Linguistics - Research Training ENGLANG5091

 This course aims to:

-1. introduce students to research techniques relevant to Masters level programmes in the School of Critical Studies and English Language and Linguistics;
+■ introduce students to research techniques relevant to Masters' level programmes in English Language & Linguistics;

-2. facilitate the acquisition of relevant employability-related skills;
+■ facilitate the acquisition of relevant methodological skills;

-3. provide a forum for the critical discussion of key issues related to the development of professional academic skills including: research planning and management; project funding; ethics; conference presentation and networking; writing for publication; and public engagement and the use of social media.
+■ provide a forum for the critical discussion of key issues related to the development of professional academic and employability-related skills;

-4. enable students to assess their progress in research skills within their Masters course.
+■ enable students to assess their progress in research skills within their Masters' programme.

 Intended Learning Outcomes of Course